appsaeed/wp-cron-job/README.md

 * Securely manage cron events with user access controls.

 ## Installation

-There are two ways to install Advanced Cron Jobs:
+There are two ways to install this plugin:

+**Method 1: WordPress Plugin Directory Installation**

+1. Download the plugin source code from the repository.
+2. Navigate to the "Plugins" menu in your WordPress admin panel.
+3. Go to "Add new" in the plugin sub menu.
+4. Upload the downloaded file from this repository (.zip file).
+5. Once uploaded, click "Activate" to start using it.
+6. After all you will be able to use it by follow [Uses](#uses) section

-**Method 1: Manual Installation**
+**Method 2: Manual Installation**

-1. Download the plugin source code from the official repository on GitHub.
+1. Download the plugin source code from the repository.
 2. Upload the downloaded folder (containing the plugin files) to your WordPress site's `/wp-content/plugins/` directory.
-3. Activate the "Advanced Cron Jobs" plugin from the WordPress admin panel (Plugins > Installed Plugins).
+3. Activate the  plugin from the WordPress admin panel (Plugins > Installed Plugins).

-**Method 2: WordPress Plugin Directory Installation**

-1. Navigate to the "Plugins" menu in your WordPress admin panel.
-2. Search for "Advanced Cron Jobs" in the plugin directory.
-3. Click "Install Now" for the plugin.
-4. Once installed, click "Activate" to start using the plugin.2.
-Install and activate the plugin.

 ## Usage